 The STAMP Pune Innovation Initiative

-STAMP and MAHA-METRO are developing a data-driven planning tool with innovators before the launch of the Pune Metro that can incorporate demographic data from Pune, as well as city mobility data on how people travel and their preferences—which will help identify potential catchment zones for the metro and inform decisions on deploying ideal last-mile services across metro stations.
+STAMP and MAHA-METRO are looking for innovators to develop a data-driven planning tool before the launch of the Pune Metro that can incorporate demographic data from Pune, as well as city mobility data on how people travel and their preferences—which will help identify potential catchment zones for the metro and inform decisions on deploying ideal last-mile services across metro stations.

 For essential workers who are required to travel for their job during the pandemic and commercial centres slowly opening, the tool will aim to provide metro operators with analysis on the best and safest way to connect commuters to homes, offices, and other activity centres from stations through the metro and other modes of transport, including buses, autos, taxis and cycles.
 The tool will eventually be rolled out to Nagpur as well.